 Take, for, instance a driver who fails to stop at a red light.
 The driver crashes into a truck carrying hazardous chemicals; an explosion occurs, and the truck operator sustains severe chemical burns.
 In such an instance, the automobile driver could be held liable for the injuries sustained from the explosion.

-Manufacturers who market unsafe products can also be held liable for improper labels or manufacturing defects.
+- Product Manufacturers.
+Manufacturers who market unsafe products can also face liability for improper labels or manufacturing defects.
 An example is food labels that fail to acknowledge known allergens, such as soy, peanuts, and dairy in the list of ingredients.

 Burn injuries frequently result in severe suffering for victims.
 Additionally, if there is loss of life, the families of victims endure significant emotional distress.
 In many cases, compensation for these conditions may be obtained.